anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 decomposed into different RR, but it also intentionally introduces the Service Instance Name as an element for human interaction with selection (browsing and/or diagnostics of selection), something that the current GRASP objective-value encoding does not support.

-Because this GRASP encoding does not support service instance name, examples such as

 ~~~~
 [M_FLOOD, 12340815, h'fe800000000000000000000000000001', 180000,